-“Competing in sports has taught me that if I’m not willing to give 120 percent, somebody else will. “ Ronald Mark Blomberg (Boomer)
+“Competing in sports has taught me that if I’m not willing to give 120 percent, somebody else will. ” — Ronald Mark Blomberg (Boomer)

 You’re wired to keep on fighting—every time you think you’ve reached rock bottom, you connect to an inner mechanism based on millions of years of evolution whose sole purpose is keeping us alive.
-It can be either by running and hiding so you’ll be able to fight another day, or by making you fight tooth and nail to get what you need.
+It can be either by running and hiding so you’ll be able to fight another day or by making you fight tooth and nail to get what you need.

-In fight-or-flight mode, your pupils dilate, your heart rate goes up, and blood pressure increases with the purpose of getting more oxygen into your brain and muscles.
-This response allows you to give much more in a competitive environment… but guess what? the same happens inside the other guy’s body.
+You probably heard about this fight-or-flight instinct.
+In fight-or-flight mode, your pupils dilate, your heart rate goes up, and your blood pressure increases with the purpose of getting more oxygen into your brain and muscles.
+This response allows you to give much more in a competitive environment, but guess what?
+The same happens inside the other guy’s body.
 That’s why the one who’s more committed will be the last one standing.

-Sun Tzu (the ancient Chinese author of The Art of War called it “desperate ground”:
+Sun Tzu, the ancient Chinese author of The Art of War, called it “desperate ground”:

 “Throw your soldiers into positions fro whence there is no escape, and they will prefer death to flight.
 If they will face death, there is nothing they may not achieve.
-Officers and men alike will put forth their uttermost strength.”
-Sun Tzu
+Officers and men alike will put forth their uttermost strength.” — Sun Tzu

 Do you know why people quit?
 There are 3 major reasons:

-- Lack of faith.
+- Lack of faith

-- General inability to keep commitments due to a history of failures.
+- General inability to keep commitments due to a history of failures

 Once you’re committed to something, your mind becomes like a homing beacon.
 There are no more choices to be made, just a focus on the target in front of your eyes—smooth sailing.

-You know of course what I’m talking about; that thought that you could’ve made a different choice, or as Neo said in the first Matrix “Why didn’t I take the blue pill”.
-That’s why when you make a choice, weigh it heavily, commit, and never look back.
+You know of course what I’m talking about; that thought that you could’ve made a different choice, or as Neo said in the first Matrix “Why didn’t I take the blue pill?”

 If you have problems committing, it will be beneficial to commit in a group setting.
 The most likely way to overcome the fear of commitment is to commit to something bigger than just you, and in a group, you’ll be to draw upon others for both motivation and support.

 In a committed group, everyone works for the benefit of that group.
-A perfect example is trying to teach a child to swim on his own vs. with a group of kids his own age.
+A perfect example is trying to teach a child to swim on his own versus with a group of kids his own age.